-Applications for admission to the MBA Program at AUD are accepted throughout the year, for Fall, Spring and Summer Lentering classes.
-To allow enough time for the evaluation of applications and the selection of accepted candidates, we encourage applicants to submit their applications in advance of the following meeting times of the MBA Admissions Committee: 1) applications for the Fall 2008 Semester are reviewed on June 12, 2008 and on August 14, 2008; 2) applications for the Spring 2009 Semester are reviewed on December 4, 2008; and 3) applications for the Summer I 2009 term are reviewed on February 12, 2009 and April 9, 2009.
+Applications for admission to the MBA Program at AUD are accepted throughout the year, for Fall, Spring and Summer I entering classes.
+To allow enough time for the evaluation of applications and the selection of accepted candidates, we encourage applicants to submit their applications in advance of the following meeting times of the MBA Admissions Committee: 1) applications for the Spring 2009 semester are reviewed on October 12, 2008 and December 7, 2008: 2) applications for the Summer I 2009 term are reviewed on February 15, 2009 and April 12, 2009; and 3) applications for the Fall 2009 term are reviewed on June 14, 2009 and August 16, 2009.
 The MBA Program Director's Office must receive all required documentation (see above) for each candidate, prior to their full-review by the Admissions Committee.
 Applicants are therefore expected to submit their documentation well ahead of the scheduled application review periods.